k3karthic/terraform__ipfs-build-s3/README.md

 Automated builds of [k3karthic/go-ipfs](https://github.com/k3karthic/go-ipfs) using a [Google Cloud Build](https://cloud.google.com/build) trigger.

-The build pipeline in this repo uses the Dockerfile in the fork to build the binary and stores it in a Google Cloud Storage bucket.
+The build pipeline uses a Dockerfile in the fork to build the binary and store it in a Google Cloud Storage bucket.

 ## Code Mirrors